Otwock: World War II

 Otwock is the hometown of Irena Sendler (1910 – 2008), the Polish humanitarian who saved thousands of Jewish children during the Holocaust; as well as Krystyna Dańko, both awarded the titles of Righteous among the Nations by Yad Vashem.
 Writer Calel Perechodnik, a Jewish Ghetto Policeman from Otwock also hailed from this town.
+His memoir, Am I A Murderer?
+Testament Of A Jewish Ghetto Policeman, follows his personal experience as a ghetto policeman during the liquidation of the town, in which he chronicles the measures taken by both the Germans and the Jewish ghetto police in order to round up the Jewish populace for expulsion and extermination at Treblinka.
 Following the liberation, a children's home for Holocaust survivors was established in Otwock.

+Life in the Ghetto

+According to the memoir of Calel Perechodnik, a member of the Otwock ghetto police, many joined the force in early 1941 specifically to avoid being sent to forced labor camps, though they remained haunted by their role in eventual liquidation of their own families.

 Post-war period

 In 1952, the town's limits were expanded by including Świder, Świdry Wielkie, Teklin and Zamlądz as new neighbourhoods.
 Following the Korean War, in 1953–1959, Poland admitted 200 North Korean orphans in Świder.

 From 1975 to 1998, it was administratively located in the Warsaw Voivodeship.

 Sights

 In Otwock there are many buildings in the Świdermajer style, unique to the town and its surroundings.
 There are also memorials to Józef Piłsudski and to local Jews, who were murdered by Nazi Germany in the Holocaust.

 The Mszar Pogorzelski, Świder and Wyspy Świderskie nature reserves are located in Otwock.